Frequently Asked Questions

 What is the cost for services at SDDC?

-All people served at SDDC qualify for funding through Medicaid (Title XIX).
+All people supported at SDDC qualify for funding through Medicaid (Title XIX).
 The cost for services are based on a cost per day basis that is recalculated every quarter.

 How many people are currently served at SDDC?

-As of November 1, 2016 there are 127 people receiving services from SDDC.
-They range in age from 11 to 82 years old.
+As of July 1, 2018 there are 116 people receiving services from SDDC.
 Their disabilities range from very mild developmental disabilities to severely profound.
-The population at SDDC includes about 26% female, 76% male of which 25% Native American , 72% Caucasian, and less than 3% are African American/Caucasian, American Indian/African American, African American, Hispanic, Oriental or of Multiple Race decent.
+The population at SDDC includes about 22% female, 78% male of which 28% Native American , 68% Caucasian, and less than 4% are African American/Caucasian, American Indian/African American, African American, Hispanic, Oriental or of Multiple Race decent.

 How many employees are there at SDDC?

-SDDC is approved by the State Legislature for 376.6 full time equivalents or FTEs.
+SDDC is approved by the State Legislature for approximately 350 full time equivalents or FTEs.